With its gorgeous scenery and rich history, it’s no wonder Italy has been a tourist magnet for centuries and has over 90 million tourists annually.

 Option 2: Digital banks

-Another way to open a business bank account in Italy is through a digital bank.
-These digital banks offer their services at a fraction of the price and through a user-friendly mobile app or web interface and are commonly known as fintech companies that operate without a full banking licence.
+Another way to open a business account in Italy is through a digital bank.
+These digital offer their services at a fraction of the price and through a user-friendly mobile app or web interface and are commonly known as fintech companies that operate without a full banking licence.

 Some well-known digital banks are: